Afshin-A/Obsidian/CS/System Design/Software Testing Principles and Strategies.md

 It could by anything produced during developement, including documentation (like design documents and system requirement specifications), code, test plans.

 General Review process in a team:
-1. Planning: author hands the work product to the manager, who whould overview and suggest any quick fixes needed, then sets up a meeting (time and place) for the  team to get together and review the work product.
+1. Planning: author hands the work product to the manager, who would overview and suggest any quick fixes needed, then sets up a meeting (time and place) for the  team to get together and review the work product.
 2. Kick-off: The reviewers study the material and prepare for the meeting.
 3. Review meeting: The reviewers gather together and discuss/make suggestions.
 4. Rework: The author incorporates the agreed upon changes into his/her work.